andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 The constitution declared Norway to be an independent kingdom after Sweden's defeat of Denmark (who were the rulers of Norway) during the Napoleonic Wars.
 Being ruled by Denmark is one thing but any self respecting Norwegian would rather give up hot dogs than willfully accept Swedish overlords.
+So they went to war.

-To say they went to war would be the equivalent of saying the Titanic went to sea.
+But to say they went to war would be the equivalent of saying the Titanic went to sea.
 It happened, sure, but the paint was barely dry before it was all over.
 All in all the conflict lasted about 2 weeks and from what I can gather the Norwegians lost about 400 brave men.
-But their sacrifice was not made in vain as Sweden agreed to honor the Norwegian Constitution, while allowing it to remain independent-ish through a "personal union" with Sweden.
+But their sacrifice was not made in vain as Sweden agreed to honor the Norwegian Constitution while allowing it to remain independent-ish through a "personal union" with Sweden.
 So while Norway's parliament elected Charles XII of Sweden as king of Norway in November of 1814, The Norwegians could hold their heads high.